Arch Linux got kubernetes packaged into the [community] repository the past

 Request Body:

-This shows an fairly simple setup with one kubernetes node running a service and a pod.
+-no body in request-This shows an fairly simple setup with one kubernetes node running a service and a pod.
 It can be expanded upon, but for the sake of keeping this short this works as an introduction I reckon.

 Hopefully this was as a simple introduction to kubernetes on Arch Linux!